 The BUI rating is an estimate of the total amount of fuel available for combustion on the landscape.
 It takes into account the fuel’s moisture content, since that can affect fire intensity.

 Campfire prohibitions are implemented based on the particular region’s BUI values.
-The Buildup Index allows the province’s six fire centres to follow a consistent and scientific process for evaluating the need for campfire prohibitions.
+The BUI allows the province’s six fire centres to follow a consistent and scientific process for evaluating the need for campfire prohibitions.

 Wildfire prevention is a shared responsibility.
 Human-caused wildfires are completely preventable and divert critical resources away from lightning-caused wildfires.